always check out this page first to see if you find the answer/s here.

 in the cPanel

-Support Manual (click on "index"!); please always consult
+Support Manuals (click on "index"!); please always consult

 this manual first.
 The manual is especially helpful because it gives a

 graphical representation of exactly what you have to do to perform the

 If you already own your domain name, you have to change its DNS (Domain

 Name Server) settings with your domain registrar to the settings we gave

 you in our welcome message.

 you make these changes, it will take 12-48 hours for them to propagate

 Internet-wide, at which time your domain name will start pointing to our

 servers.
 If you are registering your domain name on